cilium/cilium/Documentation/contributing/development/dev_setup.rst

 #.
 See :ref:`unit_testing` on how to run unit tests.
 #.
 See :ref:`testsuite` for information how to run the end to end integration
    tests
+#.
+If you are making documentation changes, you can generate documentation files
+   and serve them locally on ``http://localhost:9081`` by running ``make render-docs``.
+   This make target works both inside and outside the Vagrant VM, assuming that ``docker`` is running in the environment.

 Add/update a golang dependency
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~